-Shortcodes from 3rd party plugins (for example, Visual Composer) will not work properly when any type of AJAX call is used inside Content Templates, Views, and WordPress Archives.
+CRED forms and shortcodes from 3rd party plugins (for example, Visual Composer) will not work properly when any type of AJAX call is used inside Content Templates, Views, and WordPress Archives.
 This includes AJAX pagination and custom search.

 2.2.
 Adding inputs to the search form

-A ‘filter’ is an input in the search form.
+A “filter” is an input in the search form.
 To add filters to the search form, scroll to the Filter Editor section.
-Before you add any filter inputs, it will be mostly empty (except for a few placeholder shortcodes).
+Before you add any filter inputs, it will mostly be empty (except for a few placeholder shortcodes).